OpenVPN/openvpn/doc/man-sections/tls-options.rst

   ``--cert file`` above).
 URI is supported only when built with OpenSSL 3.0 or later and any required providers are loaded.
 (See ``--cert`` for more details).

+--ns-cert-type type
+  **DEPRECATED** The ``--remote-cert-tls`` option should be used instead.
+  The option is still available since it can't be silently ignored and needs updates to certificates and configs on both sides of the connection.
+  However it should not be used for new clients or servers.
+It depends on the deprecated ``nsCertType`` certificate field.

+  Might not work depending on the TLS library used.

+  Will be removed in a future release.

 --pkcs12 file
   Specify a PKCS #12 file containing local private key, local certificate, and root CA certificate.
 This option can be used instead of ``--ca``,